 Opening a bank account

-Expats wishing to open a bank account in Malaysia with a local bank will need a valid work permit.
-Without this, it is almost impossible to open an account.
-New customers are generally required to provide their ID or passport, and evidence of residency or employment status, such as a work visa or letter of employment.
+A valid work permit is essential for any expat looking to open an account with a local bank.
+New customers are also required to provide their ID or passport, and evidence of residency or employment status.
 Recent bank statements and a letter of recommendation from their current bank may also prove helpful.

-Credit and debit cards are widely accepted in Malaysia.
-However, cash payments are still more popular in many establishments.
-Expats should be vigilant when using their credit or debit cards and should check their till slips carefully.
-Credit card fraud remains a problem in Malaysia, with the country experiencing some of the highest rates of this crime in the world.
+Credit and debit cards are widely accepted in Malaysia, although cash payments are still more popular in many establishments.
+Expats should be vigilant when using their credit or debit cards and should check their till slips carefully as credit card fraud remains a problem in Malaysia.

-ATMs are widely available, some of which accept foreign credit and debit cards.
-Expats should note that some ATMs close at midnight.
+ATMs are widely available, and some accept foreign credit and debit cards.

 Taxes in Malaysia

-With a relatively low income tax rate and few other taxes, Malaysia is an incredibly tax-friendly country.
-Malaysian tax law divides potential taxpayers into three categories: residents, non-residents and pensioners.
+With a relatively low-income tax rate and few other taxes, Malaysia is an incredibly tax-friendly country.
+Malaysian law divides potential taxpayers into three categories: residents, non-residents and pensioners.

 Residents are those in the country for 182 days or more in a particular tax year.
 People who fall into this category are liable to pay income tax according to a progressive scale from 0 to 30 percent.